Mithreindeir/Reverset/README.md

 # Reverset
 Reverset is a reverse engineering, and binary analysis tool.
+It currently includes an x86 disassembler, a partial elf parser, and the beginning of a decompiler.

 Currently working on disassembler and elf parser:
 Has plans two include a: